 [Related: Everything You Need to Know to Build Your First Workout Program]

 How to Progress With 20-Rep Squats

 To progress your 20-rep squat workout, you have a couple of different options.

 - You can increase the intensity you do them by increasing the percentage of your one-rep squat max you’re using on them.
 For example, if you were able to do 20 reps with 40% of your one-rep max the workout before, attempt 45% of your one-rep max your next workout.

 - You can add weight to each workout in increments of two and a half pounds to five pounds instead.

 In general, you’ll be increasing the weight you’re doing as often as possible.
 Once you can do 20 reps with a particular weight, that means it’s time to increase the weight of you’re next workout.

 What Not to Do

-You’ll need to attack these with all out effort, but we can’t recommend that you do so with a weight you’ll be unable to handle.
-All we’ll say is that it’s generally recommended to do the 20-rep squats with what would normally be your max for a set of 8 to 12 reps.
+You’ll need to attack these with all-out effort, but only using a weight you can handle.
+It’s recommended to do the 20-rep squats with what would normally be your max for a set of eight to 12 reps.